-At Scholastica, we believe that publishing should be a streamlined process, and we pride ourselves on helping journals close the loop between peer review and publishing.
-That’s why we’re constantly working to improve our easy-to-integrate Peer Review System, Production Service, and Open Access Publishing Platform to help journals alleviate editorial bottlenecks and get new research out into the world faster.
+At Scholastica, we get that.
+And we pride ourselves on helping journals close the loop between peer review and publishing.
+We’re constantly working to improve our easy-to-integrate modular peer review system, digital-first production service, and open access hosting platform to help journals across disciplines work more efficiently and get new research out into the world faster.

 Bond University uses Scholastica to manage its journals in one place